AdobeDocs/workfront.en/help/classic/workfront-fusion/modules/data-stores.md

 1. Examine all execution logs of scenarios where items were inserted to the data store.

-   For more information on examining execution logs, see [View a scenario's execution history](../../workfront-fusion/scenarios/view-scenario-execution-history.md).
+   For more information on examining execution logs, see [View a scenario's execution history in Adobe Workfront Fusion](../../workfront-fusion/scenarios/view-scenario-execution-history.md).

 1. Copy the data.
 1. Insert the data into your data store again.